Fastest Memory Cards For The Canon T7i / 800D

 My Card Isn’t Fast, What’s Wrong?

-If you’re having some issues with your memory cards, here is a list of a few things that could be your problem.
+If you’re having issues with your memory cards, here is a list of a few things that could be causing the problem.

 What Size Memory Card Should I Get, 32GB or 64GB?

-I use 32GB cards if I’m just shooting photos and I rarely fill the cards.
+I use 32GB cards when I’m just shooting photos, and I rarely fill them.
 If I’m shooting photos with some videos here and there, I’ll need a 64GB card.

 Learn more with the camera memory card guide.